PyCQA/baron/README.md

 source_code_string == dumps(ast)
 ```

-There is great chances that you'll probably want to use
+There is a good chance that you'll want to use
 [RedBaron](https://github.com/Psycojoker/redbaron) instead of using Baron
 directly.
 Think of Baron as the "bytecode of python source code" and RedBaron
 as some sort of usable layer on top of it.

-If you don't know what Baron is or don't understand yet why it might proves
+If you don't know what Baron is or don't understand yet why it might be
-itself useful for you, read the next section.
+useful for you, read the next section.

-'Documentation' is bellow.
+'Documentation' is below.

 Why is this important?
 ======================